codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why did the girl smear peanut butter on the road?
-To go with the traffic jam.
+Why are snake races so exciting?
+They're always neck and neck.

 ## Daily Trivia

-Which of these is not a key value of Agile software development?
+In programming, what do you call functions with the same name but different implementations?
- 1. Responding to change
+ 1. Overloading
- 2. Customer collaboration
+ 2. Inheriting
- 3. Individuals and interactions
+ 3. Abstracting
- 4. Comprehensive documentation
+ 4. Overriding

 <details>
   <summary>Answer</summary>
-  Comprehensive documentation
+  Overloading
 </details>